Can Urgent Care Give IV Fluids? Yes, But Know Your Options

 • Severe vomiting or diarrhea with blood

-These symptoms may indicate severe dehydration, organ stress, or other conditions that require emergency-level monitoring and intervention.
+These symptoms may indicate severe dehydration, organ stress, or other conditions that need emergency-level monitoring.
 When in doubt, call 911.
-Your safety always comes first.

 Can you go to urgent care just for dehydration?

 Yes.
-Mild to moderate dehydration is well within the scope of what urgent care clinics treat.
+Mild to moderate dehydration is well within what urgent care clinics handle.
 You don't need to be severely ill to walk in and ask for IV fluids.
-The provider will evaluate your symptoms, check your vitals, and determine whether you need IV hydration or whether oral rehydration is sufficient.
-Most people with moderate dehydration receive one liter of normal saline over 30 to 60 minutes.
+The provider checks your symptoms and vitals and decides whether you need IV hydration or if oral rehydration will do.
+Most people with moderate dehydration get one liter of normal saline over 30 to 60 minutes.

 How long does it take to get IV fluids at urgent care?